 rather than “and.”)
 The values themselves are up to the interview

-author.
+developer.
 When a user is using the interview, the monitor will see a

 list of the partner roles requested and will be able to select the